EvaFrossard/EvaFrossard.github.io/index.md

 \end{equation}
 --->

 **This regression allows us to find how the predictor variables (as stated in the table) influence your recovery.** The bigger in absolute size, the more the variable weight in on your recovery.
-Here, posting less videos, posted more videos and posted shorter videos hold the most importance. **But don't get ahead of yourself yet !** That's where the p-value comes into play...
+Here, posting less videos, posting more videos and posting shorter videos hold the most importance. **But don't get ahead of yourself yet !** That's where the p-value comes into play...

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>p-value</b> </summary>
       The <b>p-value</b> is a number that tells you how likely it is that the results you see in your data happened only by chance.
-We will take the threshold of 0.05.
+We will take the threshold of 0.05 (here and for the rest of the analysis).
       <ul>
         <li><b> A small p-value (less than 0.05)</b> signifies that it is unlikely that results are random, so there is probably a real effect and it is not up to chance</li>
         <li><b>A large p-value (more than 0.05)</b> on the other hand means that the results could easily be due to chance, so there might not be a real effect.</li>